barne856/squint/README.md

 SQUINT (Static Quantities in Tensors) is a modern, header-only C++ library designed to bring robust dimensional analysis, unit conversion, and linear algebra operations to C++.
 By leveraging C++'s template metaprogramming capabilities, Squint provides a powerful set of tools that enhance code safety, readability, and expressiveness without compromising performance.

-### Warranty Void if Used for Actual Science

-This library is for entertainment purposes only.
-If you're looking for a library to calculate the trajectory of your next Mars mission or design a bridge that won't collapse, maybe look elsewhere?
-SQUINT is best used for those times when you're sitting alone on a Friday night, wondering how to calculate the cross product of your life choices with a vector of missed opportunities.
-For all other use cases, proceed with caution.

 ## Key Features

 Key features of Squint include: